MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/app-install-ad.md

 App Install Ads are similar to text ads but provide direct links to your apps with a button, sending customers directly to the applicable store to download the application.
 This is an ideal solution for advertisers wanting to manage and drive downloads of their apps, rather than website traffic.

 App Install Ads automatically detect the customer's mobile device and operating system, sending them to the corresponding Apple App Store or Google Play.
 You can also track conversions with the same conversion tracking partners as App Extensions: AppsFlyer, Kochava, Tune, Singular, Adjust, and Branch.

 > [!NOTE]
 > App Install Ads are available in Australia, Brazil, Canada, France, Germany, India, the United Kingdom, and the United States on iOS and Android only.
 Only apps available in the United States in the Apple App Store and Google Play Store are currently supported.
-There is no support for Windows or Windows Phone.
+There is no support for Windows.
 >
 > Not everyone has this feature yet.
 If you don't, don't worry.
 It's coming soon.